mgienow/100DOC/log.md

 ## Day 31 2/4/2017

 **Today's progress:** Very productive day!
 Finished FCC basic javascript course and moved into Object Oriented Programming section.
 Played around with a codewars kata (Title Case) but not able to solve it all the way.

+## Day 32 2/5/2017

+**Today's progress:** Still hacking away at the Title Case kata -- much closer to a working solution.
+Today's Free Code Camp studying -- object oriented programming and the .map() method for arrays -- came at a fortuitous time for this challenge!

+link to the work: https://www.codewars.com/kata/title-case/train/javascript